coollabsio/coolify/CONTRIBUTING.md

 ## 👋 Introduction

+### Setup with github codespaces

+If you have github codespaces enabled then you can just create a codespace and run `pnpm dev` to run your the dev environment.
+All the required dependencies and packages has been configured for you already.

+### Setup locally in your machine

 > 🔴 At the moment, Coolify **doesn't support Windows**.
 You must use Linux or MacOS. 💡 Although windows users can use github codespaces for development

 #### Recommended Pull Request Guideline